kd8bny/LiMEaide/README.md

 -N, --no-profiler
     Do NOT run profiler and force the creation of a new module/profile for the client.

---delay-pickup
-    Execute a job to create a RAM dump on target system that you will retrieve later.
-The stored job is located in the scheduled_jobs/ dir that ends in .dat

--P, --pickup <path to job file .dat>
-    Pick up a job you previously ran with the --delayed-pickup switch.
-    The file that follows this switch is located in the scheduled_jobs/ directory and ends in .dat

 -c, --case : <case num>
     Append case number to front of output directory.